 For us to stay steady in a squat we need to maintain even weight through our feet as we go down and back.
-Oftentimes a weight shift at our feet will require a shift or movement up above at our torsos, and so it is crucial the foot remain steady in endeavors of strength.
+Oftentimes a weight shift at our feet will require a shift or movement up above at our torsos, and so it is crucial the foot remains steady in endeavors of strength.
 If you have a tendency to pitch to the balls of your feet and cannot keep your heels down during a squat, you probably tend to hyperextend your spine.
 If you cannot consciously correct this, you may need some feedback to get you beyond this habit.

 If you get stuck above parallel in a squat, and the “facing the wall” drill does not coach you past it, try the below back-to-the-wall drill.
 Your intent should be to resist arching your spine and shifting your weight forward, while focusing on digging (hard) into your heels.
 This drill is modified from the “Standing Wall Supported Reach” and used with permission from the Postural Restoration Institute®.

 - Stand against a wall with your feet 18-24 inches away from the wall (essentially your femur length).
 Place a rolled-up towel between your knees, and squeeze it throughout this drill.

 - Pull yourself down the wall until you feel your quads working hard.